FatemeBameri/subset-selection-algorithms/README.md

 - Selecting diverse samples for machine learning
 - Data summarization or representative selection
 - Reducing dataset size while maintaining diversity

+## Implementation Details
+This implementation builds upon the original [PatchCore coreset method] (https://github.com/amazon-science/patchcore-inspection/tree/main) and extends it by integrating nine additional coreset-based subset selection strategies.
+All methods are developed within a unified framework that follows PatchCore’s execution pipeline to ensure fair and consistent evaluation.